 The quality of education has a continuum from low to high, positioned as a variable.
 The context of education as a system is influenced by various factors on the teacher's performance variable.
-This study aims to: analyze the effect of teacher professionalism, managerial skills, their relationship with learning facilities on teacher performance during the COVID-19 pandemic.
+This study aims to: analyze the effect of teacher professionation, managerial skills, their relationship with learning facilities on teacher performance during the COVID-19 pandemic.
 The research method is quantitative approach, survey and path analysis.
 The population is all teachers of SMA, SMK Negeri Minahasa Regency.
 Sample 90 teachers.

-The results showed: there is a positive and significant effect of teacher professionalism on teacher performance, managerial skills on teacher performance, learning facilities have a direct positive effect on teacher performance, teacher professionalism has a direct positive effect on learning facilities.
+The results showed: there is a positive and significant effect of teacher professionalism on teacher performance, managerial skills on teacher performance, land ming facilities have a direct positive effect on teacher performance, taken professionalism has a direct positive effect on learning facilities, managerial skills have a direct positive effect on learning facilities.
 The more professional the teacher's competence, managerial ability, the more skilled, the complete learning facilities, the better the teacher's performance.